Mental Health Facilities Yolo County, CA

 Yolo County Health And Human Services Mental Health Services

-Yolo County Health And Human Services Mental Health Services is one of mental health facilities in Yolo County, California, located at 600 A Street, 95616 zip code.
+Yolo County Health And Human Services Mental Health Services is a mental health facility in Yolo County, CA, located at 600 A Street in the 95616 zip code.
 Yolo County Health And Human Services Mental Health Services provides outpatient treatment.
-Yolo County Health And Human Services Mental Health Services provides cognitive behavioral therapy, trauma therapy and psychotropic medication to seniors 65 or older, young adults and children / adolescents.
-Yolo County Health And Human Services Mental Health Services also supports seniors or older adults, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services provided at Yolo County Health And Human Services Mental Health Services include family psychoeducation, vocational rehabilitation services and suicide prevention services.
+Yolo County Health And Human Services Mental Health Services provides group therapy, individual psychotherapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Yolo County Health And Human Services Mental Health Services also supports people requiring dual diagnosis treatment, people with serious mental illness and transitional age young adults.
+Additional services offered by Yolo County Health And Human Services Mental Health Services consist of supported employment, vocational rehabilitation services and mentoring/peer support/consumer-run services.

 Frequently Asked Questions About Mental Health Treatment in Yolo County, CA